rekha-balan/SIIM-ACR-Pneumothorax-Segmentation/README.md

 # SIIM-ACR-Pneumothorax-Segmentation
-Identify Pneumothorax disease in chest x-rays
+Identify Pneumothorax disease in chest x-rays.

-Machine Learning model to identify pneumothorax disease in chest x-rays, dataset from kaggle
+Machine Learning model to identify pneumothorax disease in chest x-rays, dataset from kaggle.